hiero-ledger/hiero-docs/tutorials/smart-contracts/foundry/fork-hedera-testnet-on-latest-block.md

 ### Fork test Hedera Testnet and run your test

-Using the `--fork-url` flag you will run your test against a forked Hedera Testnet enviornment at the latest block.
+Using the `--fork-url` flag you will run your test against a forked Hedera Testnet environment at the latest block.

 Replace "RPC_URL" with a tesnet URL by choosing on of the options over at [How to Connect to Hedera Networks Over RPC](https://docs.hedera.com/hedera/tutorials/more-tutorials/json-rpc-connections)